 No matter where you are in Ireland, odds are, you won’t have to deal with searing heat.
 The average summer temperature throughout most of the country is 60 degrees in the summertime.
 Just pack an umbrella or a rain jacket for those misty mornings and you can enjoy walks among some of the most magnificent scenery on earth in places like Wicklow National Park.
 The Lough Tay to Lough Dan walk is especially stunning, with gorgeous views of the towering Luggala Mountains, peaceful rivers and brilliant emerald green hues just about everywhere you look.
 Both lakes have been the setting of scenes in a number of films and TV shows, including the History Channel’s “Vikings,” and the Irish television series, “Ballykissangel.”
 This is also the season when heather is in bloom, and you can see a sea of purple and maroon across the hills and fields of bog cotton that covers the landscape.
 Of course, you can also enjoy out-of-this-world, postcard-perfect coastal scenery in places like Dingle and Portmagee in County Kerry too.

 The average summer temperature in Scotland is just 59 degrees.
-Visit Edinburgh, home to lots of great outdoor festivals, like the Mela Festival, which celebrates the diverse culture through arts, crafts, food and performances, as well as Edinburgh Castle, a historic fortress that dominates the skyline of the city, open for public tours.
+Visit Edinburgh, home to lots of great outdoor festivals, like the Mela Festival, which celebrates the diverse culture through arts, crafts, food and performances.
+Don’t miss Edinburgh Castle, a historic fortress that dominates the skyline of the city, open for public tours.
 You might want to head out to more remote areas where you can enjoy some of the country’s most beautiful scenery, like the Isle of Harris, the largest island in the Outer Hebrides.
-The southern, and more mountainous part of Lewis and Harris, it’s home to Luskentyre Beach, one of the most picturesque beaches on the planet, with miles and miles of pristine, white sand and stunning blue-green water.
-The Isle of Skye, the second-largest of the country’s islands, is a 50-mile-long patchwork of unique geologic formations, jagged mountains, glistening lochs and soaring sea cliffs.
+It’s home to Luskentyre Beach, one of the most picturesque beaches on the planet, with miles and miles of pristine, white sand and stunning blue-green water.
+The Isle of Skye, the second-largest of the country’s islands, is a patchwork of unique geologic formations, jagged mountains, glistening lochs and soaring sea cliffs.
 You’ll also find numerous trails for exploring it, lots of castles, a whisky distillery, cozy pubs and crofting museums.

 Denali National Park, Alaska

-Denali National Park not only offers comfortable temperatures that average around 66 during the day and 44 at night during the summer, but the chance to get out and hike a multitude of trails to take in jaw-dropping mountain views.
+Denali National Park not only offers comfortable temperatures that average around 66 degrees during the day and 44 degrees at night during the summer, but the chance to get out and hike a multitude of trails to take in jaw-dropping mountain views.
 The Horseshoe Lake Trail is one of many, winding 1.5 miles through spruce and aspen forests to beautiful Horseshoe Lake.
-The crisp air feels more like spring than summer, and Mount McKinley, the continent’s highest peak draws climbers from across the globe, but you don’t have to climb the mountain to experience it.
-Although mountaineering is a popular activity, flightseeing is another great option, or you can also take in the view from a number of scenic overlooks.
-This is also the time of year that this area becomes a wildlife showcase, with animals raising their young and engaging in preparations for the return of cold weather.
-Many different animals can be spotted, including the “Big Five,” grizzly bear, wolves, moose, caribou and Dall sheep.
+The crisp air feels more like spring than summer, and Mount McKinley, the continent’s highest peak, draws climbers from across the globe.
+Although mountaineering is a popular activity, flightseeing is another great option, or you can take in the view from a number of scenic overlooks.
+This is also the time of year when this area becomes a wildlife showcase, with animals raising their young and engaging in preparations for the return of cold weather.
+Many different animals can be spotted, including the “Big Five” — grizzly bear, wolves, moose, caribou and Dall sheep.
 You can also glimpse martens, lynx, beavers and fox.

 Stockholm, spread across 14 islands, is a mild 72 degrees on average during the summer.
 While you won’t sizzle in the heat, you can still enjoy swimming in freshwater, as well as sailing between the islands that overlook the Baltic Sea to the east.
 Enjoy fresh, incredibly delicious fish at Nystekt Strömmingvagnen, explore medieval history in the old town, Gamla Stan, and taking in the sweeping, panoramic vistas of Stockholm from City Hall Tower.
 Skansen Open-Air Museum, a fun and family-friendly museum on the leafy island of Djurgarden, is a bit like Swedish Colonial Williamsburg.
 It hosts all types of exhibits, with people in period costumes demonstrating crafts and bygone waves of life.
 It also hosts a zoo area where you can watch animals like wolverines, moose, bears and seals.